novix-sa/cubeplan/docs/index.md

 # Introduction
-Pyplan is the unique platform for developing Business Intelligence, Data Analytics and Corporate Performance Management (CPM) based on the *lingua franca* of data science: Python
+Pyplan is the unique platform for developing Business Intelligence, Data Analytics and Corporate Performance Management (CPM) apps based on the *lingua franca* of data science: Python

-It is a graphical tool intended for creating data analytics apps Business Analysts that can create interactive analytical apps and share them.
+Apps are developed through a drag and drop user interface that allows creating the calculation logic and the Input/Output user interface in a very user-friendly way.

 In general terms, Pyplan is an integrated development environment (IDE) of Python data analytics and data modeling Apps.
-Apps are developed through a drag and drop user interface that allows creating the calculation logic and the Input/Output user interface in a very user friendly way.

 ## Data Analysis and Modeling
 The calculation logic is structured through influence diagrams, a visual representation of the calculation logic that brings transparency to the app data processes.
 The calculation logic is created using the most popular Python libraries like: